quirimmo/Qprotractor/README.md

 doxdox 'src/qprotractor.js' --layout bootstrap --output index.html
 doxdox 'src/qprotractor.js' --layout markdown --output DOCUMENTATION.md

-Update the seleniumServerAddress in the protractor config according to the version in your folder
+Explain Update the seleniumServerAddress in the protractor config according to the version in your folder

 <hr>